nhpc/generator-mean-seed/docs/generators/helpers.md

 * technically ALL subgenerators are available to be called, but these ones are most likely to be used.

+### helper-core-merge
+The post-run git merge for core generators - used so we can run the yo generator on a SEPARATE branch to update and then merge in the changes.
+This prevents the 'all-or-none' problem of running a yo (core) generator again on an active app/branch that has changes that need to be MERGED (not just over-written).

 ### helper-commands
 Uses prompts to run commands.
 Can run one or more of the below.
 Set the prompt to the number 1 to run (if undefined or 0, it will NOT be run).